 A number of criteria must be met before an employee will be considered to be a "qualifying employee" (i.e. an employee that generates the incentive).
-In the first instance, only South African citizens or permanent residents that are employed on or after 1 October 2013 can be qualifying employees.
+In the first instance, only persons that enter employment with an eligible employer on or after 1 October 2013 can be qualifying employees.
 The date of 1 October 2013 was decided on to ensure that employers do not have to wait until the introduction date of the Legislation to employ a person in order to benefit from the incentive.